 Zero Tolerance functions on the principle that no one entity can do it alone; placing emphasis on public systems and private providers working, advocating and taking concerted action together.

-October is Domestic Violence Awareness Month
+October is National Domestic Violence Awareness Month

 An exciting new campaign, “Contra Costa Says No More,” raises awareness and engages all of us to end domestic violence and sexual assault.

 You have an important voice that can stop domestic violence and sexual assault.
 Be a part of #ContraCostaSaysNoMore and make your voice powerful.

 This October, join High School students across Contra Costa County and the #ContraCostaSaysNoMore campaign by making a 20 second video to share on social media.